 Location: In supermarkets, 24/7 stores, vending machines, or restaurants in Japan.

-9 Popular Soft Drink and Sweet Japanese Drinks Without Alcohol
+Popular Soft Drink And Sweet Drinks In Japan

 The following part is about Japanese soft drinks or other sweet beverages suitable for all ages, from kids to adults.
 So if your next trip is to Japan, do not miss out on the chance to try all of them.

-Rice has always been a significant ingredient in Asian lives, and Amazake is a type of drink made from fermented rice with a typical sweet taste.
+Rice has always been a significant ingredient in Asian lives, and Amazake is a type of drink made from fermented rice grains (a type of sake) with a typical sweet taste.

-This is an old-aged drink from the Kofun period (300-538 AD).
-But today, Amazake can be a wonderful food as it can be an ideal Japanese-style dessert, snack, smoothie, or even salad dressing.
+This is an age-old drink from the Kofun period (300-538 AD).
+Today, Amazake is a wonderful food as it can be an ideal Japanese-style dessert, snack, smoothie, or even salad dressing.

 Though it is made from fermented rice, the alcohol content in Amazake is too low, so they are considered non-alcoholic drinks, which means your children can also consume them.
-They have a sweet flavor, thick and milky texture.
+They have a sweet flavor, thick and milky texture, perfect for serving as a dessert.

 It is a nutritious beverage with vitamins B1, B2, B6, and other nutrients.
 Some people use it to ease their hangovers as well.
 A cup of Amazake is also ideal for celebrating New Year or Girl’s day festival – Hinamatsuri.